Dinico414/MindControl/README.md

 *   **Contextual States:** Map different actions for when the screen is **On** vs. **Off**.

 ### 2. Custom Always-On Display (AOD)
 A beautiful AOD built entirely in Jetpack Compose.
+The AOD needs to be set as an Action for a button of user choice.
 *   **Visual Styles:**
     *   `Concentric` (Pixel Watch style)
     *   `Analog`